jawwadfirdousi/data-import-utility/README.md

   Configuring
   -------------

-Set the correct MySQL URL in .env on root and make sure the DB is already created.
+Set the correct MySQL URL in .env on root and make sure the DB with name *test* is already present.

 Eslint and Editor Config files are used to maintain a consistent coding style throughout the project.